 “We used to get short-term loans from middlemen using our immature vanilla as collateral.
 The interest rates were usually very high and the middlemen took advantage of our financial challenges to exploit us.
 With the cash advance system, we now have a place to go and our vanilla crop is not threatened by exploitative tendencies from middlemen,” said Rene.

 Another member of the cooperative, Valisy, tells a similar story to Rene’s.
 He’s doubled his income this year and similarly expanded his farming resources and household assets.

-As of December 2017, the cooperative has gained access to a new vanilla curing and storage center thanks to an additional partnership with local exporting company Ramanandraibe Export (RAMEX) and because of its continuing partnership with McCormick.
-The integrated storage and curing center was built with a $99,964 private investment from McCormick.
-The curing center will be managed as a joint venture between the cooperative and RAMEX starting in 2018.
+As of December 2017, the cooperative has gained access to a new vanilla curing and storage center thanks to an additional partnership with a local exporting company and because of its continuing partnership with McCormick.
+The integrated storage and curing center was built with a private investment from McCormick.
 The curing center will enable famers to sell cured vanilla instead of green vanilla, fetching them even higher returns.